aws-samples/cloud-controlled-connected-camera-with-aws-iot-services/README.md

 > [!NOTE]
 > This application should be run as a root user due to the requirement of [pigpio](http://abyz.me.uk/rpi/pigpio/) library.

-If you created necessary resources using easy-install.sh by following this guide, you will find the run-c3-camera.sh in the project root.
-The run-c3-camera.sh requires DEMO type as an argument.
+If you created necessary resources using `easy-install.sh` by following this guide, you will find the `run-c3-camera.sh` in the project's root directory.
+The `run-c3-camera.sh` requires DEMO type as an argument.
 - producer
 - webrtc

-Below example sends video using Amazon Kinesis Video Streams WebRTC SDK
+Below example will execute `c3-camera-webrtc` which sends video using Amazon Kinesis Video Streams WebRTC SDK.
 ```shell
 cd ~/dev/cloud-controlled-connected-camera-with-aws-iot-services
 ./run-c3-camera.sh webrtc